 Although I am literate, I’m not literally a housewife.
-I live in Virginia, act as a Senior Business Systems Analyst during the day, and live as a wife and mother of two young daughters by night.
+My name is Jennifer.
+I am a native Michigander, but I now live in Virginia with my family.
+I act as a Sr. Project Manager for an insurance company by day, and as a wife and mother of two tween daughters by night.
 Oh, and did I mention that I love to read?

 About Literate Housewife

 In addition to this blog, I am the co-founder of the Armchair Audies, an audiobook challenge for those who like to take an active roll in preparing for the APA’s Audie Awards.
-2013 will be our second year and we now have a Facebook page as well.
-I am also a founding member of the Bloggers Recommend Advisory Board.
+2015 will be our fourth year and we now have a Facebook page as well.

 * I accept pitches for audiobooks only. *

 As I do a considerable amount of driving during the day and enjoy relaxing at night with an audiobook and something crafty to do with my hands, I am as enthusiastic about listening to and talking about audiobooks now as I ever have been.
 The same is not true about print.
 Given the nature of my job and my life, I am not actively accepting ARCs, review copies, or answering pitches for print books.
 While I only ever accept books for consideration, just having them in my living space feels like a whole lot of pressure.
 For the time being, I am going to read only when and what I want to.
 Given my currently live situation, I’m just not able to fit as much print reading time into my day.